Dreadnought-Robotics/calypso-simulator/README.md

 roslaunch calypso_sim teleop.launch
 ```

-Command to look at all topics:
+Command to look at all topic:
 ```bash
 rostopic list
 ```